CCPA Fines & CPRA Penalties Tracker

 Geolocation Data Collection Without Consent

 The FTC settled with InMarket Media, prohibiting the data aggregator from selling or licensing precise location data.
-InMarket tracked consumers' locations to serve targeted advertising without informed consent.
+InMarket tracked consumers' locations through its own apps and third-party apps carrying its SDK to serve targeted advertising without fully informing them or obtaining consent.
+The order was finalized in May 2024.

 View Source